-Ready to encounter knights, fairies and other mythical creatures?
+Ready to encounter knights, fairies, and other mythical creatures?
 Head over to the Texas Renaissance Festival, where the King and Queen will welcome you to their magical kingdom for endless frivolity and entertainment.
-This year’s Ren Fest, running from October 7 to November 26, is creating even more immersive experiences for adults and children.
-With 21 stages, The King's Feast, jugglers, bards, acrobats, games, rides, restaurants, pub crawls and more than 400 shoppes and artisans, there is something for everyone.
+This year’s Ren Fest, running every weekend from October 12 to December 1, plus Thanksgiving Friday, is creating even more immersive experiences for adults and children.
+With 21 stages, The King's Feast, jugglers, bards, acrobats, games, rides, restaurants, pub crawls, and more than 400 shoppes and artisans, there is something for everyone.

 The Texas Renaissance Festival is the nation's largest and most acclaimed Renaissance-themed event.
 Established in 1974, the event attracts over half a million visitors each year.
-Don't miss it!
+Come to celebrate its 50th anniversary!

 Bring the Whole Family